 Or munching on some comfort food and sipping hot cocoa is one of the best ways to celebrate winter in Vermont!
 I had meals in restaurants, farms, breweries, and even take out and I have to say that I didn’t have one bad meal in Vermont.
 They say they serve some of the best and freshest food in the world, and I don’t doubt it.

-Vermont has from world-class restaurants to mom-and-pop diners, with an endless selection of delicious meals prepared with fresh local ingredients.
+Vermont has world-class restaurants for mom-and-pop diners, with an endless selection of delicious meals prepared with fresh local ingredients.
 Here you can find a list of the Top-rated restaurants in Vermont.
+Woodstock area offers some of the top-notch restaurants in the State, so check out some of the amazing things to do in Woodstock when you are in the area.

 PRO-TIP: If you are really into food and local beer, you can join a tour with an expert.
 You can also choose to go on a Classic Beer Tour with tasting and lunch to taste the best of Burlington.
 Or you can join the Stowe half-day local brewery and food tour.